 Yes, we can, but within limits.

 The Ukrainian History and Education Center does not have any genealogists on staff, and because of staffing limitations we can only provide basic reference services and research pointers.
 However, the Nashi Predky/Our Ancestors Ukrainian genealogy group, which is affiliated with the UHEC, is led by a team of professional and serious amateur genealogists.
-We organize in-person and online talks, workshops, and conferences, and have an affiliated Facebook group with more than 4,500 members.
+We organize in-person and online talks, workshops, and conferences, and have an affiliated Facebook group with nearly 5,500 members.
 It is quite possible that our committee members or Facebook group participants will be able to help you with research pointers and answers to your questions.
 In addition, you may be able to find helpful tips in our recordings of past events and member-only content.
 Please visit the Facebook group or email to genealogy@UkrHEC.org.
 For more extensive searching, you may need to travel to Ukraine or hire a local researcher to do work directly in the historical archives.

 Do you have information about a particular ancestor of mine?